-The Sales Recovery Chart This seasonally adjusted curve shows where current sales are as a percent of historic norms.
+The Sales Recovery Chart

+This seasonally adjusted curve shows where current sales are as a percent of historic norms.
 The light blue area is when sales are below average, the light green area when they're above average.
 What is normal is calculated from sales over the years - 2016, 2017, 2018 and 2019.
-For example, at the height of the pandemic in May of 2021, sales were 59.4% above normal.
-Sales have been slowly improving and are now below average by 20.1%.
+For example, at the height of the pandemic in February of 2021, sales were 59.4% above normal.
+Sales have been slowly improving the last three years from down 32.5%, to down 23%, to now down just 20.8%.

-Summary PRICES: The median price of a detached home in the Coachella Valley ended the month at \$700,000, which is 1.2% less than last year.
-The median price of attached homes in the Valley ended May at \$480,000, which is \$10,000 below last year.
-Year over year price changes in the average size detached home range from a gain of 20.1% in Indian Wells to a decline of 4.2% in Coachella.
-Gains of the average size attached home range from 7.6% in Indian Wells to minus 6.6% in La Quinta.
-SALES: The three month average this May was 738 units compared to 779 units a year ago.
-The 12-month average of sales, which takes out seasonality, was 605 units a month.
-Sales are about the same in most cities except they are down slightly in both Palm Springs and Palm Desert.
-Palm Desert still has the highest unit sales at 166 followed by Palm Springs with 143 and La Quinta with 125.
-Dollar sales in May were \$694 million, which is \$8 million less than last year.
-INVENTORY & "MONTHS OF SALES" RATIOS: On June 1st, Valley inventory was 3,651 units, which is 1,054 units more than last year.
-The Valley's "months of sales" ratio was 6.0 months, which is 1.8 months more than last year.
-We see consistent ratios between 4.0 and 6.0 months in most of the nine cities.
-The ratio in Palm Springs is the highest at 5.8 months.
-The lowest is Indian Wells at 3.8 months.
-SELLING TIMES: At the end of May, the median number of "days in the market" in the Coachella Valley was 49 days, which is five days more than last year.
-The median selling time in the region has been running between 40 and 50 days for over two years.
-Coachella has the lowest average selling time at just 33 days.
-This is followed by Desert Hot springs at 42 days.
-Indio has the highest median selling time at 54 days.
-PRICE DISCOUNTS/PREMIUMS: Currently, detached homes are selling at an average discount of 2.6% compared to 2.0% a year ago.
-Attached homes are selling at a 3.0% discount.
-The city of Desert Hot Springs has the smallest average discount at 1%, while Indian Wells and Palm Springs are selling homes with the highest average discount of 4.0%.
-The percent of homes selling over list price was 10.6%.
-This is 5.1% less than last year.
+Summary

+PRICES: The median price of a detached home in the Coachella Valley increased for the third straight month to \$700,000.
+It's \$15,000 higher than last year.
+The median attached price of attached homes in the Valley ended February at \$505,000, which is \$16,000 higher than last year.
+Year over year price changes in the average size detached home range from a gain of 11.5% in Coachella to a decline of 9.0% in Rancho Mirage.
+Gains of the average size attached home range from 16.4% in Indian Wells to minus 5.6% in Cathedral City.

+SALES: The three month average this February was 579 units compared to 550 units a year ago.
+Sales are about the same as last year in most cities.
+Palm Desert still has the highest unit sales at 128, followed by Palm Springs with 111 and La Quinta with 98.
+The first chart in this report was designed to help distinguish seasonal changes from real ones.
+It shows that sales are below normal by 20.8%.

+INVENTORY & "MONTHS OF SALES" RATIOS: On March 1st, Valley inventory was 3,510 units, which is 1,144 units more than last year.
+Inventory has been improving, and current numbers are now comparable to inventory before the pandemic.
+The Valley's "months of sales" ratio was 5.7 months, which is 1.9 months more than last year.
+We see consistent ratios between 5.0 and 7.0 months in most of the nine cities.
+The ratio in Rancho Mirage is now the highest at 8.2 months.

+DIM: At the end of February, the median number of "days in the market" in the Coachella Valley was 46 days, which is only three days more than last year.
+The city of Rancho Mirage has the lowest average selling time at just 41 days.
+This is followed by Bermuda Dunes at 42 days and Palm Springs at 43 days.
+Desert Hot Springs has the highest median selling time at 59 days.

+PRICE DISCOUNTS/PREMIUMS: Currently, detached homes are selling at an average discount of 2.5% compared to 2.3% a year ago.
+Attached homes are selling at a 2.9% discount.
+The city of Coachella has the smallest average discount at 0%, while Palm Springs is selling homes with the highest average discount of 3.8%.
+In February, the percent of homes selling over list price was 11.1%.
+This is 2.8% less than last year.